 It is generally not good for life stability when a dusthamsha lord gets into a kendra, especially the most fundamental life-support kendra which is bhava-4.

 Eventually, the conflict and debt incurred from home mortgage, educational loans, car loans, a nd mother's illness may yield a fruitful profit.
 Heavy loan burden throughout life, yet may pay down their debts through surprise gainfulness.

 Periods of bandesha-4 may generally produce gains of stability, rootedness, property ownership-stewardship , vehicle ownership, educational attainment.
 However, in the process of stabilizing the self and family, creating a safe home, completing the education, there is much imbalance.

 One might not be permitted finish school because one has to work in a form of servitude.
 Not available to parent or support one's children due to laboring in service to others.

-Disagreements with the spouse about how to operate the home and properties.
+Disputes with the spouse about how to operate the home and properties.

 rogesha impacts the childhood home